US federal agencies targeted by DOGE: Securities and Exchange Commission (SEC)

+Selective Service System (SSS)

+In April 2025, a spokesperson for the Selective Service System reportedly stated that, "A DOGE representative visited our Agency this week.
+We’ve established a great working relationship.
+They asked us about our data and requested access, which we gave in compliance with the President’s Executive Order on Establishing and Implementing the Department of Government Efficiency."

+In December 2025, the SSS proposed to greatly expand the sharing of SSS registration data with other agencies, including for immigration enforcement.

 Social Security Administration (SSA)

 On the weekend of February 17, acting head of SSA Michelle King resigned after denying DOGE staffers access to private financial records of American citizens and Social Security recipients.

 With Trump in the Oval Office days earlier, Musk asserted the SSA database included beneficiaries aged 150 years, later claiming that more than a million were aged 150 to 159, and dead people were collecting payments.
 Musk said the SSA could be "the biggest fraud in history."
 DOGE had misunderstood certain aspects of SSA operations, including how birth dates are handled on the antiquated COBOL-based computer system.
 Former SSA commissioner Martin O'Malley said the Musk allegations were false.

 Nancy Altman, of advocacy group Social Security Works, said of the data access, "If there is an evil intent to punish perceived enemies, someone could erase your earnings record, making it impossible to collect the Social Security and Medicare benefits you have earned."

 On February 25, 2025, SSA acting commissioner Leland Dudek announced that the agency was closing its Office of Civil Rights and Equal Opportunity, reassigning its statutory responsibilities to other offices.
 This office was closed by early March.

 SSA also closed its Office of Transformation as of early March.

 SSA acting Administrator Leland Dudek plans to lay off 7,000 employees in total.

 After DOGE installed anti-fraud checks for claims made over phone, the SSA found only two suspicious cases over 110,000, while benefit processing was slowed by 25%.
 On Fox News, Musk said that 40% of phone claims were fraudulent.
 The SSA website and customer support channels have been crashing and overwhelmed since the DOGE cuts.

 In August 2025, a whistleblower filed a complaint that DOGE uploaded a database of Americans' sensitive Social Security information to an unsecured server, compromising the data of millions of people.

+DOGE's Social Security data-access lawsuit survived a dismissal attempt in June 2026, after a judge ruled the group's expiration didn't erase liability for past conduct.
+Plaintiffs disputed claims DOGE had left the SSA, noting two officials involved in granting it database access remained at the agency.